cstuartroe/lauvinko/pages/overview.md

 grammar became more closely aligned with the contemporary language, forging an updated written standard.
-The language of this time period is collectively called Early Modern Lauvìnko, which may refer to the new written standard or, in dialectology, to the 16th century language which is the basis for all later dialects.
+The language of this time period is collectively called Early Modern Lauvìnko, which may refer to the new written standard or, in dialectology, to the 16^{th} century language which is the basis for all later dialects.

-The variant of Lauvìnko described herein is Modern Lauvìnko, the last few centuries of the language’s existence before its death in the late 19th century.
+The variant of Lauvìnko described herein is Modern Lauvìnko, the last few centuries of the language’s existence before its death in the late 19^{th} century.
 Phonemic structure, spelling, and (unless specifically noted otherwise) grammar are based on the Early Modern Lauvìnko written standard.
-Specific details of pronunciation and most notes on colloquial language are descriptive of the spoken language of Malacca City as of my study in 1711-1717.
+Specific details of pronunciation and most notes on colloquial language are descriptive of the spoken language of Malacca City in the early 18^{th} century.

 Lauvìnko is a typically verb-final language that exhibits a mix of head and dependent marking, with head-final tendencies across almost all criteria.
 Its